DHANUSH555dh/project123/README.md

-# 🎬🎵 KOSG - Entertainment Discovery Platform
+Entertainment Discovery Platform

-**KOSG** (King of Songs and Games) is a full-stack web application that provides personalized movie and music recommendations based on your mood and genre preferences.
+Entertainment Discovery Platform is a full-stack web application that provides personalized movie and music recommendations based on your mood and genre preferences.

 ## ✨ Features